WebChangeDetector/webchangedetector/README.txt

 Compare your website before and after the changes.
 We mark changes in a new screenshot.
 Next to the compare screenshot you can compare the before and after screenshot in a slider.
 Now you can make sure your website looks the way you want after changes – and fix anything that does not, before your visitors do.

-*   **Save troubles** with your visitors by letting us check your website after updates – for desktop and mobile.
+*   **Save troubles** with your visitors by letting us check your website after updates – for desktop and mobile screen sizes.
 *   **Save time** with checking all pages yourself after some changes.
 *   **Don’t miss sales** because of overlooking issues on your site.